- Page Count: 400

 SPOILERS FOR THE FIRST BOOK START NOW.

 Nikolai manages to get out of the dream world by gleaning energy off of people and getting some dark energy from his creepy undead mother.
 So Nikolai the shadow now believes he deserves to be tsar since he’s a year older than Pasha.
 He tells Pasha that he’s going to kill him eventually and take the crown, but first he’s going to make him suffer by turning the people against him.
 Nikolai’s also all sorts of jealous that Vika seems to be with Pasha now.

 The love triangle kind of continues in the background, but the story meanders around without a very strong direction.
 Basically, Nikolai does bad things.
 Vika tries to stop him.
 He tries to get her to join him against Pasha, saying they could be “tsar and tsarina.
 Magic on the throne.”

 The people of St. Petersburg see Vika do some magic and start burning girls as witches out of fear.
 There are some super random things thrown in, like Baba Yaga’s house stampeding through Siberia.
 The Bronze Horseman statue makes an appearance.
 The Decembrists factor into the end.
 I don’t even care enough to explain the rest.

 The first book had a hopeful, almost whimsical feel to it, but this was pretty bleak.
 The book description sounds way more intense than the story ended up being.
 The last 1/3 had a more simplistic tone to it and the end was waaaaay too convenient.
-I think younger readers might still enjoy this book, but I just became increasingly irritated.
+I just became increasingly irritated.
 Vika’s character also got kind of annoying.
 Actually, I didn’t particularly like or connect with anyone this time.